Dracula II: The Acsension (2003)

 A good angle shot on Lowell speaking evil like towards Elizabeth by a staircase.

 Bottom line is that this sequel was not as good as I found it hard to understand what was going on as it's mainly scientists doing blood experiments after they resurrect another vampire.
-There are good action fighting sequences with plenty of blood to please the gorehounds along with some descent performances but this movie is very plain and a little pointless.
+There are good action fighting sequences with plenty of blood to please the gorehounds along with some decent performances but this movie is very plain and a little pointless.

 The acting is still quite good as Jason London (Luke) really had a different type of a performance in this one than most of his other roles which is a compliment showing great energy and charisma.
+He also reacts well to what was said in certain scene's too.
+Way to go!!!!

 Craig Sheffer

 (Lowell) is quite impressive as a sick scientist in a weelchair as he makes his voice sound so different and pulls it off well.
-Shows some nice suffocating reactions and paranoid expressions too while being grabbed by the throat. shows nice aggressive attitude during a battling sequence.
+Shows some nice suffocating reactions and paranoid expressions too while being grabbed by the throat.
+Shows nice aggressive attitude during a battling sequence.

 Stephen Billington